TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/News/2018/Index.rst

 Informing the public is an easy candidate to be forgotten.
 Let's try to fix this.

-A small number of people met in March 2018 in Düsseldorf.
+A small number of people met at the end of March 2018 in Düsseldorf.
 Main goals: Get an overview of the current state and design a strategy for the "new documentation server".
 Results of that meeting: